RiyaMathew-11/try-block-static-analyser/README.md

 `python -m unittest test_static_analyser.py`

----

 ## Dependencies
 There are no external dependencies.
-It relies heavily on Python's built-in `ast` module for parsing and analyzing Python code.
+It relies heavily on Python's built-in `ast` module for parsing and analysing Python code.

 ## Future Extensions

+- Scan a bigger codebase rather than a single file at a time.
 - Detect unwanted `console.log()` statements in JavaScript files.
     - There is a [plugin](https://www.npmjs.com/package/babel-plugin-transform-remove-console) that removes all console calls.
 However seems, this needs to be directly added into project's workflow, and not be used as a tool.
-- Rewrite as a pylint or flake8 plugin with custom rules rather than using `ast` (Hypothesis: makes it more better for integration and maintenance)
+- Rewrite as a pylint or flake8 plugin with custom rules rather than using `ast` (Hypothesis: improves integration and maintenance)
 - Research and implement additional pattern checks to improve code quality.
     - Considered to make a check for writing tests - checks if tests are done on air-tight environments.
-    - Often this case is violated, and the caching db gets exhausted or corrupted.
+    - Often this best practice is violated, leading to the database getting exhausted or corrupted.